I have some errors with the hreflang tags

 <link rel="alternate" hreflang="en" href="http://www.mywebsite.com/" /> <link rel="alternate" hreflang="fr" href="http://www.mywebsite.com/fr/" /> <link rel="alternate" hreflang="es" href="http://www.mywebsite.com/es/" />

-If you manage your hreflang tags on your side, you can contact Weglot support so we can make sure Weglot's hreflang tags are not added.
+If you manage your own custom hreflang tags, you can contact support@weglot.com so we can disable Weglot’s automatic hreflang tags.

 Duplicate hreflang tags